Adamari López: Recent years

 In 2004, López participated in the soap opera Mujer de Madera.
 During the recording of that soap opera, her father, Luis, a respected and successful undertaker, suffered a heart attack and had to be hospitalized and operated on.
 López was given immediate permission to travel to Puerto Rico and be with her father for as long as she needed.
 Her father recovered, but with only five percent of his heart working.
 López had to return to Mexico after her father was released from the hospital, but she flew back to Puerto Rico every time that the filming schedule allowed her to.
 In 2011, she participated in the second season of Univision's dancing show Mira Quien Baila where she was one of the top dancers and won the competition.

+López was one of the original hosts of the Telemundo morning show Un Nuevo Día, which was relaunched as Hoy Día in 2021.
+On April 6, 2023, it was announced that she would be leaving the show after 11 years on the network.

 Personal life and relationships

-López was the wife of fellow Puerto Rican singing super star Luis Fonsi.
+López was married to fellow Puerto Rican, singing super star Luis Fonsi.
 In 2006, López and Fonsi announced they would be getting married during the summer of that year.
 They were married on June 3, 2006, in Puerto Rico.
 On November 8, 2009, Adamari López and Luis Fonsi released a joint statement where they announced they were separating.
 They were divorced on November 8, 2010.
 In January 2013 López published a tell-all book, Viviendo.
 She met Toni Costa while participating in a dance contest called Mira Quién Baila (Look who's dancing) and on September 20, 2014, announced that she was expecting her first child with Costa, who was now her fiancé.
 She gave birth to a girl, Alaïa, on March 4, 2015.
 In 2019 she and Costa celebrated 8 years together, as a couple.
 On May 27, 2021, Maria Celeste Arrarás announced in her social media sites that in an interview, Adamari López stated she and Costa, her partner of 10 years, had separated.

 Health

 On March 22, 2005, López held a press conference in San Juan announcing she had been diagnosed with breast cancer.
 Her then-boyfriend, Luis Fonsi, announced at the same press conference that he was cancelling his 2005 international tour to be by her side.
 She was expected to recover, as her cancer was caught at "stage 1," which is a very early stage, and it had not spread to other areas of her body.

 She underwent cancer surgery.
-In 2006, it was reported that she is in remission.
+In 2006, it was reported that she was in remission.
 Since being diagnosed, she has campaigned for breast cancer awareness.

 In 2020, López was a Weight Watchers ambassador.
 Oprah Winfrey welcomed her into the WW community during her 2020 Vision: Your Life in Focus tour in Fort Lauderdale, Florida.
-She is not connected with keto supplement BTW.